orozcop/parsing_and_validating_data/README.md

-# Parsing and Manipulating Data
+# Parsing and Manipulating Data using Python
 This project reads and writes CSV files by parsing data, checking its format and values, and then allocating it between a "clean names" file or an "invalid names" file.

 The project makes use of Strings, Loops, Lists, Modules, Functions, Regular Expressions as well as Reading and Writing files to different directories while using appropriate modifiers.